ifebtech/azure-iam-automation/docs/documentation.md

 touch scripts/cleanup.sh
 touch ci-cd/pipeline.yaml

-1.3 Project Structure Verification
+### 1.3 Project Structure Verification
 After creating all folders and files, I verified that the structure was correct using the ls -R command.
 1.4 Screenshot: Verified Folder Structure
 I took a screenshot to show the completed and verified folder structure.
    ![Project Structure Screenshot](screenshots/project-structure.png)
-This screenshot confirms that all required folders and files were successfully created and properly organized.
+   *This screenshot confirms that all required folders and files were successfully created and properly organized.*

-1.5 Challenges Faced and Solutions
+### 1.5 Challenges Faced and Solutions

 Challenge:

 At first, after running az login, the terminal didn't display my subscription info.
 I wasn't sure if the login was successful.

 How I Resolved It:
 I ran az account show to confirm my active subscription and ensure I was logged into the correct Azure tenant.

 Challenge:
 I had to make sure I understood the purpose of each file like create_infra.sh, cleanup.sh, and pipeline.yaml.

 How I Resolved It:
 I reviewed the project objectives and matched each script name to its purpose before moving forward to avoid confusion later.

-1.6 Lessons Learnt (Setup Phase)
+### 1.6 Lessons Learnt (Setup Phase)

 Keeping a clear folder structure saves a lot of confusion later during automation.
 It's better to document each phase immediately after completing it.
 Organizing screenshots and documentation early makes presentation easier.

- 2.0 Resource Group Creation
+# 2.0 Resource Group Creation

 Objective:

 To create a Resource Group that will contain all the Azure resources for my IAM Automation project.
 The Resource Group helps organize and manage related resources as a single unit in Azure.

-Commands I Used
+Commands I Used:
 1. To create the Resource Group: az group create --name iam-automation --location uksouth --output table